Try these 3 strategies to quiet heartburn

 “We can definitely be proactive,” says Amy Freeman, a registered dietitian and certified diabetes educator in Ocala, Florida Health.
 Sometimes medical factors cause heartburn.
 “But we can control other things,” Freeman says.

-Here are just a few lifestyle changes you can make to get your heartburn under control.
+Here are a few changes that may help get your heartburn under control.

 Keep a journal